golang-leipzig/golang-leipzig.github.io/content/posts/faster-go-xml-processing.md

 ## Anecdata, millions of XML documents

-Here is a rough summary of a test run of this approach (using a contemporary [i9-13900T](https://www.intel.com/content/www/us/en/products/sku/230498/intel-core-i913900t-processor-36m-cache-up-to-5-30-ghz/specifications.html)) on a dataset consisting of 327GB XML in about 36M documents (36557510) &mdash; that
+Here is a rough summarize a test run of this approach (using a contemporary [i9-13900T](https://www.intel.com/content/www/us/en/products/sku/230498/intel-core-i913900t-processor-36m-cache-up-to-5-30-ghz/specifications.html)) on a dataset consisting of 327GB XML in about 36M documents (36557510) &mdash; that